jmespadero/pyDelaunay2D/README.md

 Written by Jose M. Espadero ( http://github.com/jmespadero/pyDelaunay2D )

-Pretend to be simple and didactic.
+Just pretend to be simple and didactic.
 The only requisite is numpy.

-Lack of robustness checks, so do not spect to work on degenerate set of points.
+Lack of robustness checks, so do not expect to work on degenerate set of points.

 # References:
 *  https://en.wikipedia.org/wiki/Delaunay_triangulation